 LOWER GRADE SECURITIES.
-Certain Funds in the Trust portfolio may invest primarily high-yield corporate debt obligations and senior loans, which consist of lower grade securities.
-There are certain risks associated with such Funds' investments in such securities that could cause the value of these funds to decrease.
+Certain Funds in the Trust portfolio may invest in primarily high-yield corporate debt obligations and senior loans, which consist of lower grade securities.
+There are certain risks associated with such investments that could cause the value of these funds to decrease.
 This, in turn, could cause the value of your Units to decrease.
 The risks are outlined below.